Strife-AI/Strife.Engine/README.md

 * Configured git client
 * [A downloaded copy of LibTorch](https://pytorch.org/get-started/locally/)
     * The latest stable version of LibTorch (1.7.1) should do the trick
-    * Note for MacOS: CUDA is not available for Mac.
+    * Note for macOS: CUDA is not available for Mac.
 So make sure to select “None” for CUDA version.
 * [vcpkg](https://github.com/microsoft/vcpkg), which is used to manage dependencies
 * Optional: The current version of the engine utilizes [Tiled](MapEditor.org) as its map Editor and [X2cm](https://github.com/Strife-AI/X2DContentManager/releases/tag/v1.8.15-stable) which manages content.
     * These are being phased out in favor of a first-class editor integration for the engine.